-In this blog, Don McIntyre explores the tools and systems that have helped us transition into a new way of working, including:
+We review the tools that have helped us transition to a new way of working.

 The chances are that a google search for ‘how to work effectively from home’ would return considerably more content now than in February this year.
 Much, much more.
 At the risk of invoking the dreaded ‘u’ word, the last year has essentially embodied the meaning of ‘unprecedented’; in how we work, in where we work and how we plan to carry on living our day to day lives.
 Questions are rightfully being asked of businesses in terms of how employees are supported as new ways of working are established and evolve.